sarthag/Emotion-Detection/README.md

 # Emotion-Detection
-Creating a CNN to classify Images based on the motions expressed by subjects in them
+Creating a CNN to classify Images based on the emotions expressed by subjects in them